Tanz0rz/haxe-fmod/README.md

 This repo uses [Haxe Checkstyle](https://haxecheckstyle.github.io/docs/haxe-checkstyle/home.html) for formatting of `.hx` files.
 Formatting configuration can be found in [hxformat.json](./hxformat.json)

+See the VS Code [Haxe Checkstyle plugin](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-checkstyle).
+Note that format on save should be enabled for the best experience per the [VS Haxe formatting configuration](https://github.com/vshaxe/vshaxe/wiki/Formatting)

 ## Testing This Library